Third-party premium has changed from 1st June. Renew now

 This TCU makes sure the onboard services in the automobile are operational.
 In addition, it manages the vehicle's Internet, phone, and satellite navigation systems.

-Where Is an ECU Located in My Car?
+Where is an Electronic Control Unit Located in My Car?

 The make and type of a car are basically what determines where to locate or find your ECU.
 On most models, however, this ECU is concealed below a plastic trim beneath wipers or below the bonnet.